MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/live-policies-pc.md

 ### Display Name and Gamerpic (XR-046)

-On Xbox consoles, titles must use the Gamertag function to display the user's gamertag as their primary display name.
+On Xbox consoles, titles must use the Gamertag as their primary display name.
+Based on development architecture and design choice titles can choose between the player’s modern gamertag (Game Core) or their classic gamertag (ERA or Game Core)

-On non console platforms, while not required, we recommend you use the Xbox Live player's gamertag in the appropriate locations within the game title's experience.
+On non console platforms, while not required, we recommend you use the Xbox Live player’s gamertag in the appropriate locations within the game title’s experience.

+The gamertag used must be displayed correctly in the title based on the gamertag type used:

+* **Modern Gamertag:**  Display all 16 characters of the unique modern gamertag, which includes up to 12 characters of the modern gamertag, followed by # and the suffix number (if present).
+For example: Major Nelson (no suffix present) or Major Nelson#881.
+If modern gamertags are used, all Unicode character ranges available for modern gamertags must be supported.
+For more modern gamertag information and best practices visit the Game Core development documentation article 'Overview of modern gamertags'
-If titles show the user's gamerpic, the corresponding GameDisplayPic function must be used.
-These items are returned by the get_user_profile or GetUserProfileAsync Xbox Live APIs.
-When the gamertag is displayed, all 15 characters of any gamertag must be displayed correctly.
-Gamertags can include only ASCII characters a--z, A--Z, 0--9, comma (,), and space (ASCII character 0x20).
+* **Classic Gamertag:**  Correctly display all 15 characters of the classic gamertag.
+Classic gamertags include only ASCII characters a–z, A–Z, 0–9, comma (,), and space (ASCII character 0x20).
+For example: Major Nelson

+In Game Core these items are returned using the **XUserGetGamertag** API.
+In ERA the gamertag is obtained using the **GetUserProfileAsync** API.

 ### [Profile Settings Usage (XR-048)](xr/live-pc-xr048.md)

 The Xbox Live service is the source for Xbox Live user profile information.
 Games must not store user information sourced from Xbox Live, such as profile data, preferences, or display names, beyond a locally stored cache used to support loss of network connectivity.
 Any such caches must be updated on the next available connection to the service.